How to Improve Reaction Time

 The Components of Reaction Time

 The components of reaction time form a fascinating journey from the initial stimulus to the final action.
-Here are the main components of speed of reaction:
+Here are the main components:

 Sensory Input